 Here's what we've done so far...

-At the distillery from the very start we have recycled all the hot water from the wood fired still to heat the floors in the fermentation room through the in-floor heating system.
-We also use any excess hot water within the distillery itself - washing floors, dishes etc. By doing so, we estimate that we save more than 500,000 liters of water per year.
+At the distillery, from the very start we have recycled all the hot water from the wood fired still to heat the floors in the fermentation room through the in-floor heating system.
+We also use the extra hot water in the fermentation process of our molasses when we are making rum.

-Our new still, Ruby, used more water than expected at first, but our creative Distiller / Head of Production Matt has been changing up how we run her and we're edging closer to the goal of having a totally closed water cooling system.
-It does a fine job of heating the main room with the in-floor system!
+Our new still, Ruby, used more water than expected at first, but our creative Distiller / Head of Production Matt has been changing up how we run her and we are edging closer to the goal of having a totally closed water cooling system.
+It does a fine job of heating the main room of the new extension with the in-floor system!

-And Pierre's become a Zen master of hot water, busily arranging and re-arranging the maze of pipes and pumps that keep it moving in and out of the exterior cooling system.
+Pierre became a Zen master of hot water, busily arranging and re-arranging the maze of pipes and pumps that keep it moving in and out of the exterior cooling system during the summer & fall.

 On the electrical side, we continue to be members of Bullfrog Power and supporters of green energy as we have been since the very beginning of the business in 2009.

 We refuse to use plastic cups for anything - ever.
 If we are at events where we are supplying our customers with samples of our products, we serve in plain, unlined, paper cups or we use glassware that is collected, cleaned and re-used.
-If I could see the end of the red plastic SOLO cup in my lifetime I would be a very very happy woman.
 As a customer I encourage anyone who is being handed a beverage sample in a plastic cup to think twice about taking it…..and ask the person handing it to you if they have ever considered using plain paper….

 We have never used plastic packaging.
-We use paper bags or poly-propylene re-usable bags.
+We use paper bags only.
 While paper bags have a higher carbon footprint than many plastic film shopping bags, their “afterlife” is not as toxic to the environment.

 We keep as close to Zero-Waste as we possibly can.
 Our event catering that doesn't use real china, uses only genuinely compostable utensils made from bamboo or birch and dinnerware made from paper and manufactured in Hantsport NS - (nothing that is “greenwashed” for marketing purposes like PLA plastics - corn based plastics that are perpetually promoted as compostable which is pretty much a lie across the country) .
 Our tasting events and seminars use either glassware that we keep at the distillery from year to year or sponsored glasses that our guests get to take home with them at the end.